cameraui/docs/admin/mqtt.md

 ## Testing and status

-**Test connection** opens a short-lived, separate connection with the values currently in the form and reports back as a toast.
-It doesn't save anything.
-For the built-in broker, save first: the test connects to the running broker, so it fails while the broker isn't up yet.[^test]
+**Test connection** opens a short-lived, separate connection with the values currently in the form, without saving.
+For the built-in broker, save first: the test connects to the running broker.[^test]

 The status card at the top shows the live state of the connection: